PRE-DEPARTURE INFORMATION EAST AFRICA Please read carefully!

 A soft carry bag is recommended or a backpack (no suitcases).
 Make sure you can easily carry your bag by yourself.
 Also bring a small day bag for your camera, water bottle etc.

 This will depend largely on your own spending habits but it pays to remember that Africa is not as cheap as many people think.
-As a guide we recommend you allow US$30-$40 per person per day for the time you are on safari for incidentals - snacks, drinks, souvenirs, internet cafes, dining out, tipping, optional sightseeing & activities etc.
+As a guide we recommend you allow US$30-$50 per personper day for the time you are on safari for incidentals – visas, snacks, drinks, souvenirs, internet cafes, dining out, tipping of guides, tipping safari staff, optional sightseeing & activities etc.

 SAFARI STAFF & YOUR PARTICIPATION

-Each tour will have one driver/guide and one camp assistant.
-A roster will be made by the Tour Leader to assist with preparing and cooking of food, washing up and general cleaning.
+Each tour will have one driver/guide (Andy) and one camp assistant (Nico).
+A roster will be made by Andy to assist with preparing and cooking of food, washing up and general cleaning.
 Please come prepared to ‘do your bit’ and share in these duties.
-When camping you will be expected to put up your own tent – two people to each tent.

 Most campsites have hand washing facilities.
 For a small fee you can often have your laundry hand washed locally.

 Always assume it is not safe to drink the local tap water supplies.
-The vehicle has a 250 litre tank which we fill up from known supplies and is purified.
+Our overland vehicle has a 250 litre tank which we fill up from known supplies and is purified.
 Bring your own water bottle and you can fill it from the truck at any time.
+TIP – make sure your water bottle is full before you get off the plane – sometimes lines at airports and the drive to your accommodation can be thirsty work.

-Tea and coffee are supplied at breakfast, and cordial at lunch.
-General drinks (soft-drinks, alcohol) are not included but there is the opportunity to buy these along the way.
+Tea and coffee are supplied at breakfast and fruit juice at lunch.
+General drinks are not included but there is the opportunity to buy wine, spirits, soft drinks along the way.

-If you have a digital camera, video, phone, laptop, or ipod you can charge these on the truck (NZ & UK outlets available).
+If you have a digital camera, video, phone, laptop you can charge these on the truck (NZ & UK outlets available).
 In campsites you may also have opportunities for charging batteries.
-You will need a British 3-pin plug adaptor for this.
+Youwill need a British 3-pin plug adaptor for this.
 If your camera takes batteries, bring plenty of spares.

-In an emergency your family may contact our NZ agent (Marie Coles) on 021 881 063 but bear in mind that whilst she will do her best to communicate any important messages it may take several days to get through to your Tour Leader.
+In an emergency your family may contact our NZ agent (Marie Coles) on 021 881 063 but bear in mind that whilst she will do her best to communicate any important messages it may take several days to get through to you.
 Please tell family and friends communication from Africa is difficult and not to worry if they don’t hear from you regularly.
-That said, there are internet cafes and email facilities at various places along the way and so whilst access can be slow you should have the opportunity to email them.
-Telephones are available in various places - expect to pay around USD$1 to 4 per minute to call home.
+There are Wi-Fi facilities at various places along the way.
+Land-line telephones are expensive.
 You can also take your own mobile phone and buy a local sim card – a much cheaper option.

-Africa is a photographer’s paradise and your Tour Leader will cooperate, as far as possible, with requests for ‘photo stops’.
+Africa is a photographer’s paradise and Andy will cooperate, as far as possible, with requests for ‘photo stops’.
 A camera is an important part of your equipment whether it is a simple ‘point and press’ or something more complex.
 A camera case or bag is necessary to prevent damage by vibration, moisture and dust.
 A modest zoom lens (70mm-210mm) is a valuable accessory for game shots and candid shots of locals.
 A wide angle lens can be effective in photographing landscape and scenery.
 Ensure you have sufficient memory.
 You may have the opportunity to download pictures along the way but that will depend on local services and cannot be guaranteed.
-One or two extra memory sticks are recommended.
-Often the best pictures, and the least intrusive (especially of local people), are simply just an image taken in your head!
+One or two extra memory cards are recommended.
+Often the best pictures (and the least intrusive especially of local people) are simply just an image taken in your head!

 In some places it is forbidden to take photographs.
-Please do not attempt to take photographs at borders, of government buildings or wherever there is a sign forbidding it, anywhere else if your Tour Leader advises against it.
+Please do not attempt to take photographs at borders, of government buildings, wherever there is a sign forbidding it or anywhere else that Andy advises against.
 Remember we are guests in the countries we visit and it is only polite to respect local customs and feelings.
 If it is apparent that someone does not want their photograph taken then please respect that wish.
+If you take a photo of a local person and they ask for a tip, please do give them a small one.

 Crafts can be bought almost all the way.
 Each country has its own way of making crafts and you will find that prices vary considerably.
 Generally speaking East Africa has good bead work and a lot of wood carved figures, especially ebony wood, and Masaai crafts.